-You are welcome to arrive in Casablanca at any time, as today is a designated arrival day with no planned activities.
-Please note that there will be an important welcome meeting this evening at our joining hotel.
-Please check the hotel notice board for more information on the location of this meeting or ask at reception.
-Please bring your passport and travel insurance documents to this meeting, as you will be required to fill out some important pre-trip admin documents.
-After learning more about our tour and plans for the following day, you are welcome to join the CEO and your travelling companions for an optional dinner.
+Today is arrival day and as travellers are arriving from all corners of the world there are no planned activities.
+You are free to arrive in Casablanca at anytime.
+Please note that hotel check in is 2 pm, and luggage storage is available if you arrive before your room is ready.
 Please note, this tour does not spend any time in Casablanca.
 You may wish to come a day early in order to explore Casablanca's small medina, beachfront and classic examples of Art Deco architecture.
 Be sure to visit the spectacular Hassan II mosque.
 Entrance is only permitted via guided tours which operate from Saturday to Thursday (closed Fridays) at 09h00, 10h00, 11h00, and 14h00.
-Please refer to optional activity section of these notes for prices.
-These times are subject to change (particularly around Ramadan) please double check these times with your hotel.
-Overnight in Casablanca.
+Please refer to optional activities section of these notes for prices.
+These times are subject to change (particularly around Ramadan)please double check these times with your hotel.
+In the early evening you will meet your CEO (tour leader) and fellow group members for an important group meeting.
+Check the hotel notice board (or ask reception) for the exact time and location of this meeting.
+Afterwards, there will be the option to head out for a meal together in nearby in a local restaurant.
+If you arrive late, your group leader will leave you a message at the front desk.
+We overnight in Casablanca.
 A general note about this tour.
-This is a very fast paced itinerary which covers lots of ground.
+This is a very,very fast paced itinerary which covers lots of ground.
 While this is great as it allows us to see a great amount in the available time, it also means some early starts, some long drives in the mini van and less free time than many other G Adventures.

-Today is a long and busy, but wonderful day as we begin our morning drive in private transport from Casablanca to Meknes, where we will enjoy a guided city walk.
-We start our guided tour in front of the impressive 18th century Bab Mansour, the ornamental gate to the imperial city of Meknes built by Sultan Moulay Ismail in honour of himself.
+It is a long, busy but wonderful day today as we begin our morning driving in private transport from Casablanca to Meknes, a journey of around 4 hours, where we will enjoy a guided city walk.
+We start our tour in front of the impressive 18th century Bab Mansour, the ornamental gate to the imperial city of Meknes built by Sultan Moulay Ismail in honour of himself.
 The gate faces Place el-Hadim, where, after dark fills with many Moroccan families coming to be entertained by story-tellers, snake-charmers, horse rides & medicine men.
-To the left of the square you’ll find one of Morocco’s most colourful & friendliest fresh produce souks and home to the city’s famous confectionaries.
-Behind the square is the entrance to the rambling souks where you can discover the many artisans and their crafts.
-From here we enter what is left of the imperial city (Meknes was flattened by a huge earthquake in 1755) and visit the small but impressive Mausoleum of Moulay Ismail.
-Then we will pass by the entrance of the Meknes Royal Palace and end up at Moulay Ismail’s massive Heri es Souani.
-This was his personal stable & granary for his 12,000 horses.
-Afterwards, we will make our way through the rolling hills for a guided visit of the impressive Roman ruins of Volubilis, the best preserved Roman ruins in this part of Northern Africa.
-Once an important Roman town, the site is situated near the westernmost border of the Roman Empire.
-In 1997 Volubilis was listed as a UNESCO World Heritage Site.
-Wandering through the deserted streets where chariots once passed, you can envision the vibrance the town once had.
-Listen to your certified local guide explain about life in the Roman Empire as you peer into old bathhouses, marveling at the still-present mosaic floors and gazing up at the towering marble pillars.
-Overnight in Fes.
-We will be staying in the the new city of Fes, built by the French during their Protectorate of Morocco.
+To the left of the square you’ll find one of Morocco’s most colourful & friendliest fresh produce souqs & home to the city’s famous confectionary shops.
+Behind the square is the entrance to the rambling souqs where you can discover the many artisans and their crafts.
+From here we enter what is left of the imperial city (Meknes was flatten by a huge earthquake in 1755) & visit the small but impressive Mausoleum of Moulay Ismail, pass by the entrance of the Meknes Royal Palace, ending up at Moulay Ismail’s massive Heri es Souani.
+This was his personal stable and granary for his 12,000 horses.
+Afterwards, we make our way through the rolling hills to our next stop, the Roman ruins of Volubilis, the best preserved Roman ruins in this part of northern Africa.
+Once an important Roman town situated near the westernmost border of Roman conquests, in 1997 Volubilis is now listed as an UNESCO World Heritage site.
+Wandering through the deserted streets where chariots once passed, you can envision the vibrance this town once held.
+Listen while your local guide explains life in the old Roman Empire - peering into old bathhouses, marvelling at the still-present mosaic floors and gazing up at the towering marble pillars.
+We move on to Fez where we spend this evening.
+We will be staying in the the new city of Fez, built by the French during their Protectorate of Morocco.
 This area has the feel of a French provincial town, with its cafés, restaurants and wide boulevards.
-Head off for a Moroccan feast at one of the many restaurants and finish off the night with some famous Moroccan mint tea.
-Overnight in Fes.
-Approx travel times: Casablanca to Meknes, 4 hrs, Meknes to Volubilis, 45mins, Volubilis to Fez, 2 hrs
+Head off for a Moroccan feast at one of the many restaurants and finish off the night with some famous Moroccan mint tea and a shisha!
+We overnight in Fez Approx travel times: Casablanca to Meknes, 4 hrs Meknes to Volubilis, 45mins Volubilis to Fez, 2 hrs

 Today we have a half day medina walking tour, after which you will have some free time to explore on your own if you wish.
 The Fez medina is the world’s largest living medieval medina in the world & in the 11th century, was the largest city in the known world.
 We enter through one of the great gates into the chaotic, confusing & melee that is the Fez medina.
 We explore the medina’s many artisans’ quarters, such as the brass & copper souqs, the wedding souq & the carpenters plus its bakers, butchers & spice sellers, ending up at Fez’s famous Tannery, where we have great views from its panoramic viewpoints.
 We’ll also get to see its religious & historical heart when we visit Moulay Idriss II’s Mausoleum (the founder of Fez), the 14th century Bou Inania Medersa & the 9th century Al Karaouine University.
 This evening there may be the chance to partake in an optional dinner in a grand old Fez riad which has been converted into a spectacular restaurant.
 You would not only enjoy a delicious meal of local specialities, but also an evening of entertainment such as singing, music and belly dancing.